 Infectious disease expert Dr Bharat Pankhania told LBC he was "uncomfortable" about the timing of India being red listed when clinicians "have been asking for a long time."

-There are fears about this variant because it has a "double mutation" which could help it infect cells and evade the immune system simultaneously.
+However, clinicians were calling for India to be put on the red list "for a long time" due to its "double mutation" which could help it infect cells and evade the immune system simultaneously.

 Dr Pankhania told LBC: "It's a bit disappointing for at least one week, myself and many of my colleagues have been saying look at the case numbers for Bangladesh and Pakistan and compare those to India.
 India's case numbers are astronomically high compared to its neighbouring countries.